Clarence Tillenius: Early years

 Tillenius was born August 31, 1913, in Sandridge, Manitoba, to parents of Swedish and Norwegian ancestry.
 He grew up with six siblings on a farm in the Manitoba Interlake region, located 100 km north of Winnipeg.

 His parents recognized his artistic skills when he created a portrait of the family dog at the young age of four and he sketched, painted or drew every day until his death.
 Tillenius attended Clematis School in 1919 and kept in correspondence with his teacher Marion Archibald (Irwin) until her death.

 Tillenius attended high school in Teulon, Manitoba, but never attended university due to the Great Depression.
 Tillenius educated himself by acquiring and reading books and had over 5,000 books in his library at the time of his death.

-Career
+Personal life and Career

+Tillenius sold his first cover to the Country Guide in 1934.
 To support himself Tillenius worked on farms, mines, lumber camps, railroad crews, forest fire crews and construction crews in Manitoba and Ontario.
-It was this extensive work and living out of doors that became a greater passion for wilderness and wildlife in Canada.
-He built a homestead cabin in Ontario.
+This time spent working and living out of doors led to his passion for wilderness and wildlife in Canada.

-Tillenius sold his first cover to the Country Guide in 1934.

 He barely escaped death in a railway line reconstruction accident at Hudson, Ontario in 1936, losing his right arm at the shoulder after falling under a CNR rock car while operating a steam shovel.
 During recovery at the hospital in Sioux Lookout, a nurse and doctor encouraged him to learn to paint using his left hand.
 This encouraged Tillenius to persevere and to redevelop his painting skills using his left hand.

 He received the tutelage of a fine artist and great friend, Alexander J. Musgrove, who established the first drawing school in Manitoba.

 The Country Guide published the first magazine cover done with Tillenius' left hand in 1940, and he continued to work as an illustrator and cover designer for the magazine for 30 years.
 Tillenius also provided illustrations and covers for The Beaver for over 40 years, as well as many other magazines and newspapers.

 Tillenius met weekly with artist and sculptor Leo Mol, cartoonist Peter Kuch and several other artists for life drawing sessions of a live model in the late 1930s and early 1940s.